 Many people, however, realize that government money will only go so far in helping pick up the pieces from the devastating Butte Wildfire and chose to take legal action against PG&E. Plaintiffs in potential lawsuits may be able to sue for several different types of damages, including displacement expenses (approximately 13,000 residents had to evacuate due to the fire), lost wages, loss of property and others.

 This is not the first time PG&E has been the target of a wildfire-related lawsuit.
 In 1997, The San Francisco Chronicle reported that the utility was found guilty of more than 700 counts of negligence resulting from a 1994 fire that destroyed 12 homes in the Sierra Nevada mountain range in California.
 The investigators in the Sierra Nevada case determined that a 21,000-volt power line touched a tree limb that should have been trimmed by PG&E. Although California state law requires that utilities trim vegetation to maintain a separation of at least 10 feet between high-voltage power lines and flammable vegetation, PG&E has been charged with thousands of violations regarding tree trimming.
 According to the newspaper, investigators with the California Department of Forestry determined that PG&E had been responsible for many other major wildfires due to the company’s failure to follow proper safety regulations.
 According to the article, investigators had found hundreds of violations in Nevada County alone.
 Approximately 200 of these violations were called “burners” by the investigators, or incidents where vegetation contacted a power line.

 How Baron & Budd Can Help

 If you suffered losses due to the Butte Wildfire, you may be able to take legal action in an effort to obtain compensation for your damages.
-Please contact the national law firm of Baron & Budd by calling 866-804-7731 or contact us online.
+Please contact the national law firm of Baron & Budd by calling 866-364-6376 or complete our contact form.
 We will carefully listen to the details of your case and let you know how we may be able to help.